Sandman Mystery Theatre: Themes and guest stars

 Set during the late 1930s, before Dodds became a founding member of the Justice Society of America, this series dealt with mature themes such as abortion, racism, and anti-Semitism, as well as historical themes such as the rise of Nazism and international appeasement.
 As the series progressed Wesley encountered in his adventures other "mystery men" of the era, including the Crimson Avenger, Starman, Blackhawk and the Hourman.
-In one issue the Sandman interrogates a boxer outside Grant's Gym, and the man mentions the name "Ted", a reference to Ted Grant, the original Wildcat.
+In issue #23 the Sandman interrogates a boxer outside Grant's Gym, and the man mentions the name "Ted", a reference to Ted Grant, the original Wildcat.
 A reference is made to Detective Jim Corrigan, later to be known as the Spectre.
-Doctor Mid-Nite, alias Dr. Charles McNider is also mentioned as the physician that treated Wesley in one issue.
+Doctor Mid-Nite, alias Dr. Charles McNider is also mentioned as the physician that treated Wesley in issue #27.

 Dodds and Belmont would themselves guest star in the popular comic Starman (set in the present day), appearing as older versions of themselves, and in flashbacks done by Davis himself in the same art-style as Sandman Mystery Theatre.
 They also guest-starred in the "Exodus Noir" storyline of Madame Xanadu, set during the 1940s.

 Differences

 The series introduced many changes to previous representations of Sandman's early years; however, as the title is under the Vertigo imprint it is not bound by standard DC Universe continuity.
-Relating to standard continuity these changes would be considered retcons, however the series is instead intended to serve as an alternative telling of Sandman's origin.
+Relating to standard continuity these changes would be considered retcons, but the series is instead intended to serve as an alternative telling of Sandman's origin.
 One such change in the series included Wesley Dodds' portrayal as a quiet man who is considered odd by others instead of a playboy socialite.
 Some of the retcons introduced in Sandman Mystery Theatre have been reflected in modern DC continuity.
 One such retcon that was later overturned was that of the character of Sandy Hawkins being nothing more than a fictional comic book character with Dian Belmont instead acting as Sandman's sidekick "Sandy" on at least one occasion.
 Also, Dian's death had previously been recounted in All-Star Squadron #18, but in this new continuity she lives well into old age and remains Dodds's companion for life.